Call for applications: Regional Master’s Program in Peace Studies

-Upon completing both semesters, and attaining 60 ECTS – 12 of which are accrued through successful writing and defense of a master’s thesis – the student will be awarded the title Master of Arts (MA).
-The diploma is issued by the home University (where the student is enrolled), and enjoys reciprocal recognition by the other partner universities.
+The Regional Master’s Program in Peace Studies consists of two semesters, each carrying 30 ECTS credits.
+Upon completing both semesters, and attaining 60 ECTS – 12 of which are attained by writing and defending the master’s thesis – the student will be awarded the title Master of Arts (MA).

 When to Apply?

-The Regional Master’s Program in Peace Studies is an advanced inter-disciplinary program designed for both students and practitioners, offering an expertise in four specialized fields: Conflict Resolution (Belgrade); Peace and Development (Sarajevo); Mediation for Development, Peace, and Security (Basel); and Peace and Security in South East Europe (Zagreb).
+The Regional Master’s Program in Peace Studies is an advanced inter-disciplinary program designed for both students and practitioners, offering an expertise in several specialized fields: Conflict Resolution, Peace and Development, Regional Security.

-This program is the first regional master’s program in Peace Studies, providing a unique perspective and high-quality education.
-Encompassing scientific achievements of various disciplines, including political science, sociology, history, anthropology, psychology, and philosophy, it represents a crucial contribution toward advancing understanding of various interstate and international conflicts, as well as of some of today’s key global social and geopolitical problems.
-The regional mobility of students, professors, and practitioners, and articulation of local/regional specificities in the context of global dynamics offers a uniquely broad approach and experience.
+This program is the first regional master’s program in Peace Studies, providing a unique perspective and high-quality education combining resource persons from the region and Western Europe.
+Encompassing scientific achievements of various disciplines, including political science, sociology and psychology, it represents a significant contribution toward advancing understanding of various interstate and international conflicts, as well as of some of today’s key global social and geopolitical problems.
 Besides enhancing theoretical and methodological capacities in the area of peace and conflict studies, the program offers students an opportunity for independent research and option to take part in collaborative problem-solving projects.

-The overarching aim of the program is to enable students to develop their theoretical knowledge, diagnostic capacities, and practical skills related to preventing and resolving complex conflicts.
-By completing this master’s program, students will be simultaneously empowered as researchers and practitioners.
+The overarching aim of the program is to enable students to develop their theoretical knowledge, diagnostic capacities, and gain some practical skills related to preventing and resolving complex conflicts.

 The Master program is taught in English language.